Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 ### Explanation:
 1. **Without Quantization**: The original model without any quantization yields a high accuracy of 98.6%, but the model size is relatively large at 35 bytes.
 2. **Unsafe Quantization**: When applying quantization without safety measures, the model size decreases significantly to 20 bytes, but test accuracy drops to 97%.
 3. **Safety-Driven Quantization**: By applying safety-driven quantization methods, the model maintains a high accuracy of 99.5%, while still reducing the model size to 23 bytes.
-This approach achieves a balance between compression and accuracy.
+This approach achieves a balance between compression and accuracy
+---
+**Note:** Interesting how we got better accuracy even than the baseline model which shows that (interpreting) is that taking the unimportant kernels and restoring important ones helped the model eliminate further variance making it closer to the human level performance which is about 99.87%